-Overdose deaths from heroin and prescription pain medications (opioids) increased through much of the United States in 2012.
+Overdose deaths from heroin abuse and prescription pain medication abuse (opioids) increased through much of the United States in 2012.
 In fact, The Centers for Disease Control and Prevention (CDC) reviewed the data from 28 states and found that twice as many people died from prescription opioid overdoses than died from heroin overdoses.

 There are a couple of things that appear to be driving the increase of heroin overdoses.
 First, there is the widespread exposure to painkillers that can often find addicts winding up on heroin.
 Second, there seems to be an increase in heroin supply to meet this increasing demand.
 No all prescription opioid users become heroin users, but previous research showed that 3 out of 4 new heroin users abused painkillers before using heroin.